European Defence Fund (EDF)

 € 8 billion (2021-2027)

 Are you developing technologies or products applicable to defence?
-The EC offers funding via the European Defence Fund (EDF) 2021-2027 for new technologies and products that can be a asset to the (European) defence and the EU Defence industry.
+The EC offers funding via the European Defence Fund (EDF) for new technologies and products that can be an asset to the EU Defence industry.
 The EDF will not only strengthen the industry and strategic autonomy, but will also give you the chance to offer a valuable contribution on a European level and collaborate with other parties.

 The European Commission published the sixth EDF work programme.
 For this programme, € 1 billion has been allocated to support the development of essential defence technologies and capabilities.
-There are 31 topics identified in 2026 for which projects can be considered.
-With this budget, there will be 7 thematic calls and 3 non-thematic calls in 2026.
-When the programme will be open has not yet been confirmed.
+There are currently 26 different calls open, ranging from “Research Actions” and “Development Actions” to thematic and non-thematic calls.
+These are open for applications until 29 September 2026.

 For whom is the European Defence Fund?